 - Labor contract

 - Also, you must prove your relationship with the person you visited by providing an official document such as a marriage certificate or birth certificate.
 If the document is issued by a foreign authority, it must be authenticated by a China consulate.

 Processing Time & Application Fee

-We are specialized in obtaining China police clearance certificates or preparing statements explaining why certificates are unobtainable.
-For an application in Shanghai, our service includes gathering any missing documents from relevant authorities such as tax bureaus.
-If you are interested in hiring us, please fill in a quote request form.
-Click below button to get started.
+We are specialized in obtaining China police certificates or preparing statements explaining why a certificate is unobtainable.
+Our service in Shanghai may offer some advantages over filing an application on your own.
+If you are interested in hiring us, please click the below button to fill in a quote request form.